Digit112/Web-Quiz/Docs/Quiz_Authorship_Quickstart.md

 # Quiz Authorship Quickstart

 This document is designed to teach you the basics of writing quiz files.
 Quiz files have advanced features that will be mentioned but not covered in this document.
-To learn about them, look at the "Library Save Format" specification in the readme.
+To learn about them, look at the "Library Save Format" specification in the readme, which goes into excruciating detail.

+This document asumes you are familiar with the user interface and its basic features.

-These files are written in JSON syntax, and can be imported into the Web-Quiz page.
+A hierarchical organization of questions into groups with unique properties is called a "Library".
+Library files are written in JSON and can be imported into the Web-Quiz page.
 The format is currently subject to change in the future.

 ## The Library Object